Kevinwochan/SPIES/README.md

-# SPIES
+# SPIES (Subjective Probability Interval EStimates)
-Subjective Probability Interval EStimates, a calculator to curb overconfidence.
+A calculator to curb overconfidence.

 > "Is SPIES perfect?
 >